Manaoag: Etymology

 Manaoag came from the Pangasinan word "Mantaoag" which means "to call".

 History

 Manaoag as a settlement was used to be part of present-day San Jacinto in the early 1600s.
 Later, the Augustinians established a mission as Mission of Sta.
 Monica, while Dominicans also served the area.

+On October 8, 1903, Manaoag absorbed the municipality of San Jacinto within its jurisdiction by virtue of Philippine Commission Act No. 931.
+San Jacinto was later separated as a re-established municipality on October 31, 1906.

 In 1972, Republic Act No. 6485 was enacted wherein twenty barrios were organized as a separate municipality and the province's newest, named Laoac; however, it took long before the establishment was formalized in 1980.

 Geography

 The Municipality of Manaoag is bordered by Pozorrubio in the north, Urdaneta City and Mapandan in the south, Laoac in the east, and San Jacinto in the west.

 Manaoag is situated 34.19 km from the provincial capital Lingayen, and 200.66 km from the country's capital city of Manila.

 Barangays

 Manaoag is politically subdivided into 26 barangays.
 Each barangay consists of puroks and some have sitios.